foundry-rs/starknet-foundry/docs/src/starknet/declare-deploy.md

 # Joining the Declaration and Deployment Together

-`sncast` allows declaring and deploying contracts throught dedicated commands.
+`sncast` allows declaring and deploying contracts through dedicated commands.
 However, sometimes contracts are meant to be only instantiated once, thus the standard way of declaration and deployment is unnecessarily time-consuming.

 The `declare-deploy` command allows performing both actions at once.